-Supplementary examinations:
+Supplementary examinations

-- FP16.1 Senate may permit a candidate to write supplementary examinations in the equivalent of three half courses in any one year, provided that: - he or she has reached a sufficiently high standard when failing such course(s); and - the courses are the only courses failed by him/her in that year.
+FP16.1 Senate may permit a candidate to write supplementary examinations in the equivalent of three half courses in any one year, provided that he or she has reached a sufficiently high standard when failing such course(s).

-NOTE: The decision on whether to award a supplementary examination will be taken by Senate on the recommendation of the Head of Department in which the course is offered.
+The decision on whether to award a supplementary examination will be taken by Faculty Examination Committee on the recommendation of the Head of Department in which the course is offered.
 Students who are granted supplementary examinations will be required to re-write the whole formal examination component, including all papers, practicals, etc., which constituted the original formal examination component.

-Deferred examinations:
+Deferred examinations

-- FP17.1 Deferred examinations on medical or compassionate grounds are considered by a committee established by Senate for this purpose in terms of the general university rules. (see G25.1 in "General Rules for Degrees", Handbook 3 General Rules and Policies).
-If the deferred examination is granted, the candidate will be required to write only those portions of the original examination which he or she missed. - FP17.2 Application must be made on the prescribed form obtainable at the Records Office in the Student Administration Building, within seven days from the first examination (written, oral, or practical) which the student missed or was unable to complete. - FP17.3 A student who becomes ill during an examination must proceed directly from the examination venue to the Student Health Service unless the nature of the illness makes this impossible. - FP17.4 Misreading of the examination timetable will not be condoned or accepted; neither is it a ground for a deferred examination.
+FP17.1 Deferred examinations on medical or compassionate grounds are considered by a committee established by Senate for this purpose in terms of the general university rules. (see G25.1 in "General Rules for Degrees", Handbook 3 General Rules and Policies).
+If the deferred examination is granted, the candidate will be required to write only those portions of the original examination which he or she missed.

+- FP17.2 Application must be made on the prescribed form obtainable at the Records Office in the Masingene Building, within seven days from the first examination (written, oral, or practical) which the student missed or was unable to complete. - FP173 A student who becomes ill during an examination must proceed directly from the examination venue to the Student Health Service unless the nature of the illness makes this impossible. - FP174 Misreading of the examination timetable will not be condoned or accepted: neither is it a ground for a deferred examination.
 (See G18.9 in "General Rules for Degrees", Handbook 3 General Rules and Policies.)

-- FP18 The degree may be awarded cum laude or magna cum laude. - FP18.1 For the degree to be awarded cum laude a candidate must: - complete the curriculum in the minimum time without failing any course, unless such failure is condoned by Senate: - (ii) obtain an average of 70% in all law courses completed at this University; and - obtain a First Class pass in at least six full law courses or the equivalent.

-- FP18.2 For the degree to be awarded magna cum laude a candidate must: - complete the curriculum in the minimum time without failing any course, unless such failure is condoned by Senate; - (ii) obtain an average of 75% in all law courses completed at this University; and - (iii) obtain a First Class pass in at least nine full law courses, or the equivalent. - FP18.3 In the case of a candidate who has transferred from another university, Senate may in exceptional circumstances depart from the Rules relating to the number of courses for which a First Class pass must be obtained and award a degree cum laude or magna cum laude.
-Senate may do so only if, after having reviewed the academic record of the candidate at such other university, Senate is satisfied that the candidate would have fulfilled the requirements for the degree to be so awarded if he or she had completed the degree at this University.
+- FP18 The degree may be awarded cum laude or magna cum laude. - FP18.1 For the degree to be awarded cum laude a candidate must: - complete the curriculum in the minimum time without failing any course, (i) unless such failure is condoned by Senate; - obtain an average of 70% in all law courses completed at this University; (ii) - obtain a First Class pass in at least six full law courses or the equivalent. (iii) - FP18.2 For the degree to be awarded magna cum laude a candidate must: - complete the curriculum in the minimum time without failing any course, unless such failure is condoned by Senate; - obtain an average of 75% in all law courses completed at this University: (ii) - (iii) obtain a First Class pass in at least nine full law courses, or the equivalent. - FP18.3 In the case of a candidate who has transferred from another university.
+Senate may in exceptional circumstances depart from the Rules relating to the number of courses for which a First Class pass must be obtained and award a degree cum laude or magna cum laude.
+Senate may do so only if, after having reviewed the academic record of the candidate at such other university.
+Senate is satisfied that the candidate would have fulfilled the requirements for the degree to be so awarded if he or she had completed the degree at this University.